Surge Analysis, Water Hammer

 - Emergency Shut Down by Power Failure, etc

-- Surge Control Measures
+- Surge Control Measures for pipe

 - Air Chamber and Surge Tank